khaidarovs/slackbot/README.md

 testing the functionality of the functions called by the scheduler. <br>
 # ITER2 - Conversation Summary
-Conversation summary is a new feature that is a response to a slash command `/summarize_conversation [hrs]` which summarizes the conversation in the past N hrs.
-Because the conversation summary will differ each time due to NLP, our two test cases check if there are 0 msgs in the past N hrs, or if there are >0 msgs, and test the correct behavior for each case
+Conversation summary is a new feature that is a response to a slash command `/summarize_conversation` which summarizes the conversation in the past 6 hrs.
+Because the conversation summary will differ each time due to NLP, our two test cases check if there are 0 msgs in the past 6 hrs, or if there are >0 msgs, and test the correct behavior for each case<br>
+Note that we plan to extend this feature to allow for an aribtrary amount of time as opposed to fixed 6 hour conversation history period
 # ITER2 - Mood Messages
-The goal of this iteration is to complete the mood messages feature.
-This encompasses the following<br>
+This iteration finalized the mood messages feature This encompasses the following<br>
 1. Making sure send message is only implemented when the mood is negative
 2. Scheduling messages to send